 The Firm holds a significant amount of cash with third party banks, only a portion of which is needed to meet ongoing operational needs of the Firm.
-As of June 30, 2021, the estimated amount of non-operating cash held by the Firm was \$185 million.
-This balance represents a \$6 million increase versus the prior quarter due to normal operational fluctuation.
+As of June 30, 2024, the estimated amount of non-operating cash held by the Firm was \$58 million.
+This balance represents a \$19 million increase versus the prior quarter mainly due to a seasonal decrease in the operational needs of the Firm for the quarter ended June 30, 2024.

-Additionally, the Firm holds seed investments, a portion of which could likely be liquidated quickly if needed, but they do not meet the requirements for HQLA.
+Additionally, the Firm holds seed investments, a portion of which could likely be liquidated quickly if needed; however, these do not meet the definition of HQLA.

-Concentration of funding sources
+Concentration of funding source

-The Firm does not take deposits, and is primarily funded through accumulated earnings from operations and the on-going receipt of management and advisory fees.
+As the Firm was established to hold the U.S. subsidiaries engaged in asset management activities, the Firm does not take deposits.
+The Firm's balance sheet is primarily funded through accumulated earnings from operations and the on-going receipt of management and advisory fees.

-The Firm's primary activities, the collection of management and advisory fees and the payment of operating expenses, are not captured in LCR reporting.
-Rather, it is the Firm's balance sheet and off-balance sheet related inflows and outflows that are reported.
+The Firm's primary activities, the collection of management and advisory fees and the payment of operating expenses, have an immaterial impact on the LCR.
+Rather, it is the Firm's balance sheet related inflows and outflows that impact the LCR.
 Given the immaterial size of these flows versus flows from the Firm's operating activities, the LCR is expected to remain above target ratios even during severely adverse stress scenarios.